It is the responsibility for each Captain & team members to understand & abide by the tournament rules listed below:

-- Teams may bring in their fish starting at 3pm.
-Teams must be under the bridge and checked in with the tournament official via Channel 68 no later than 5pm.
+- Teams may bring in their fish starting at 4pm.
+Teams must be checked in with the official tournament check in boat no later than 5pm.

 - Tournament official will call boats into the dock one at a time to off load fish.